stepantzov/BackBaseTest/README.md

 Automated framework for sample computer database

 ## Getting Started
-Current framework contains list of test cases which split between core CRUD functionality and edge scenarios tests (like mandatory fields verification).
+Current framework contains the list of test cases which is split between core CRUD functionality and edge scenarios tests (for example mandatory fields verification).

 ### Prerequisites
-chromedriver;
+Chromedriver;
-java 8;
+Java 8;
 Maven;
 Junit;
+Sutable Command line (CMD or GIT Bash);

 ### Installing
 - Download project from GIT repo.
-- Install all the necessary prerequisites.
+- Install all the necessary prerequisites from above.
 - Change CHROME_DRIVER_PATH variable at GlobalDefinitions.class to location of Chromedriver on your local machine;

 ## Running the tests